faranalytics/js-html-renderer/README.md

 ```
 ## Performance
 ### Prerendering
-HTML is prerendered at the time the Template is created.
-The HTML elements are concatenated into a string separated by just the Symbolic dynamic components of the Template.
-For example, in the Template below, all the HTML elements, including the `footer`, are prerendered at the time of Template creation.
-This means that the Template may be reused without having to reconstruct the HTML elements that comprise it at each use.
+HTML is prerendered at the time the `Template` is created.
+The HTML elements are concatenated into a string separated by just the Symbolic dynamic components of the `Template`.
+For example, in the `Template` below, all the HTML elements, including the `footer`, are prerendered at the time of `Template` creation.
+This means that the `Template` may be reused without having to reconstruct the HTML elements that comprise it at each use.

 The final render step, invoked using the `template.render` method, involves just a final concatenation of the prerenderd HTML and the dynamic content.